Velocidex/velociraptor-docs/content/vql_reference/basic/unzip/_index.md

 ### Description

-Unzips a file into a directory
+Unzips a file into a directory.

+This plugin supports a number of compression formats:
+1. Zip files
+2. Tar gz files.

+The type of the file will be detected by the file extension, or else you can force a type using the `type` parameter (`tgz` or `zip`).